Nalu.Maui.Navigation

 // Starting from: RootPageModel > ContactsPageModel > ContactDetailPageModel

-// This is gonna trigger the navigation guard on ContactDetailPageModel
+// This is gonna invoke the navigation guard on ContactDetailPageModel

 Nalu.Maui